 1080p / 60fps: This resolution and frame rate have a number of benefits.
 First, the 1080p video can be uploaded directly to almost all phones and to social sites like Instagram and Facebook.
 Second, 60fps will allow you to slow the footage down by 2x if you decide to play with editing software like GoPro Quik.

 4K / 60fps: 4K is the way to go if you’re planning to do some real post-processing of your video.
 60fps is the fastest frame rate on the HERO7, so it’s the best choice.

 HyperSmooth: Different underwater videographers have different styles, so I encourage all shooters to experiment with this footage during some test dives.
 This way you can decide if HyperSmooth provides the stabilization you need.

 Tip: Shoot in Protune if you plan to do any color grading while post-processing.
 Learning the ins and outs of Protune is invaluable for serious GoPro underwater video shooters.

 1080p / 240fps: For fast action, I’m assuming we’ll want to add some dramatic slow motion to the edit.
 The HERO7 Black edition’s 240fps is more than up to this challenge.

 Tips: As above, check out HyperSmooth and Protune settings.

 Featured GoPro Kit

-This system includes a tray and handle system for stability, flex arms, and dual Sola 2000 video lights.
-It’s a great way to get your GoPro ready for underwater video in a few clicks.
+This kit from Backscatter includes a tray and handle system for stability, flex arms, and dual Sola 2500 video lights.
+It’s a powerful kit for filming underwater video with your GoPro in just a few clicks.
+Retail $699 USD.